Solo female travel expert, focusing on travelling around a 9-5 job, getting the most bang for your buck and soft-adventure experiences.

 1 x playsuit – Here’s where I admit my stupidity.
 I had visions of being “that girl” who had a change of outfit and wore beautiful clothes for Instagram.
 I packed a lovely red playsuit that sat at the bottom of my bag for the entire trip because let’s face it, I’m not “that girl”.

-14 x underwear – I decided to take 2 weeks worth of underwear but I know a lot of girls travelled with a lot less!
+14 x underwear – I decided to take 2 weeks’ worth of underwear but I know a lot of girls who travel with a lot less!
 As already mentioned, laundry facilities in South America are plentiful, so don’t pack too many, it’s just a waste of space.

-4 x hiking socks–Hiking socks are an necessity if you plan on doing any walking.
+4 x hiking socks–Hiking socks are a necessity if you plan on doing any walking.
 No matter how comfy your shoes are, the socks can make a huge difference!

 4 x bras (2 normal + 2 sports) – I packed one nude bra, one black bra and 2 sports bras to cover all bases.